Valmaki/KeyBox/README.md

 🧱 Project status

 This is the translated version of the program.
-It is not yet designed for integration into other systems and has no JAR build at this stage.
+It is not yet designed for integration into other systems at this stage.
 A future release will include packaging, library functions, and CLI argument support.